 In our experience so far, it seems like the first two problems have been remedied as of sqlanydb 1.0.5 (which also added support for Python 3.3) and SQL Anywhere 12.0.1.
 3873.

-The only lasting problems are the prepared statement leaks and the annoyance that sqlanydb is still not on PyPI.
+The only lasting problem is the prepared statement leaks.
 There is one catch left you should be aware of though: when using sqlanydb with uwsgi, you have to set the

 lazy-apps option – otherwise the driver will just fail to work without any useful error message.
 I’ve experienced weird